 • if there’s a time zone they are expected to work from

-• if they’ll need to attend any in-person events or meetings
+• whether or not they’ll need to attend any in-person events or meetings

 • if you offer flexible work hours

-You may also want to include whether you provide a work-from-home stipend or if they’re expected to have their own laptops, software, office furniture, etc.
+You may also want to include whether you provide a work-from-home stipend.
+Plus, let them know if they’re expected to have their own laptops, software, office furniture, etc.

 5. Detail your remote work compensation, perks, and benefits